UTI Treatment in Tyler, TX

 Types of Urinary Tract Infections

 - Kidneys (acute pyelonephritis): a severe kidney infection that includes symptoms such as high fever, bloody/cloudy urine, and nausea and vomiting

 - Bladder (cystitis): inflammation of the bladder caused by a bacterial infection, which typically results in frequent and painful urination

 - Urethra (urethritis): burning urination with discharge

-It is important to stay vigilant of the following signs and symptoms to help identify if you are in fact suffering from a urinary tract infection:
+It is important to stay vigilant of the following signs and symptoms to help identify if you are suffering from a urinary tract infection:

 - A burning feeling when you urinate

 - A frequent urge to urinate